What is a sprint retrospective?

 Keep it simple

 You are not going to solve all your problems in one meeting, so don’t try to.
-Instead, concentrate on small things, such as:
+Instead, boil the discussion down to the few questions we listed earlier:

 - What do we need to stop doing?